aahj/Simple-Genetic-Algorithm-Project-AI/README.md

 	You have 10 cards numbered 1 to 10
 	You have to divide them into two piles so that:
 	The sum of the first pile is as close as possible to 36.
+	And the product of all in the second pile is as close as possible to 360.

 -----------------------------------------------------------